district0x/district-ui-component-form/README.md

                         :id :example.place/city
                         :errors errors}]])))
 ```
-validation errors expected to mirror the shape of data
+Validation errors are expected to mirror the shape of data, divided into :local and :remote.
+Local group is always on, where remote errors persists only until the inputs are touched.

 ## License